LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: L_H_MOL

 ``L_H_MOL``    type: ``integer array of size (NMOL)``
-    Species index of the hydrogen molecules in Eirene.
+    Number of hydrogen nuclei for molecules in Eirene.
 The code attempts to find a match by default.

 .. index:: FUSION_POWER